RobEn-AAST/SAMS/group 0/README.md

 ###### Session 1
 - what is programming
 - what and why is python
+  - any program can be a 1 or a 10
 - install Thonny
 - intro to writing a program and printing (create a folder for programs)
 - basic equating and using vars, printing